 - Solution 13 uses UPF to enforce the DL slice level bitrate.
 This solution will require to select the same SMF/PCF and UPF for all the PDU Sessions within the slice.
 It is not necessary to introduce such limitation.

 - Distribution based solutions, i.e. Solution 20&21, let a centralized NF distribute the SMBR into pieces (i.e. Session AMBR and/or MFBR).
 They have no RAN impact.
 However, solutions do not explain how to resolve the fact that since the SMBR is distributed into Session-AMBRs, the aggregated SMBR enforced may be smaller than the SMBR, as such the SLA would not be fulfilled, as the UE will be throttled while SMBR is not fully consumed.
 The situation could be worse when a large amount of PDU Sessions exist as the SMBR is distributed over more Session AMBR.
+In general, the subscribed Session AMBR should be delivered when there is no competing traffic.
+In particular, no session AMBR means there is no limit to the rate the UE could enjoy (the UE should be able to enjoy up to the peak rate or the SMBR of the slice or the UE-AMBR for the UE. this solution leveraging the existing Session AMBR parameter would break the existing parameter definition and purpose.